Measuring H2O2 and H2O Under Ambient or Vacuum Conditions

 Low Pressure Monitoring - Accurate, Reliable Results

-Unlike chemical sensors, the HPV analyzer is able to measureH2O2 and H2O concentrations in vapor phase under ambient or vacuum conditions.
+Unlike chemical sensors, the HPV analyzer is able to measureH2O2 and H2O concentrations in vapor phase under ambient or vacuum conditions (negative atmosphere).
 Many processes use low pressure in the sterilization process to ensure penetration of product packaging.
 The HPV analyzer allows you to monitor these cycles so you can determine that the correct concentration of H2O2 and H2O were present during each cycle.

 • Rapid response